 Like all of Francine Rivers' books that have come before, I was instantly immersed in this one.
 The author paints a real-life picture of what a troubled marriage would be like.
 The characters seem real; the main character Sierra is sincere while her husband Alex is likeable in spite of his flaws.
 I'm a huge fan of Francine River's historical fiction and I loved the way she wove old in with the new via the journal of the main character's ancestor whose marriage problems and life changes mirrored her own.
 This book was often very heart-breaking (truly) and the characters lack of communication and misunderstandings drove me a bit crazy at times!
 Still, it was a very captivating read with a wonderful ending.
 This story helps the reader to see how God is using our circumstances to turn them around for good and to weave them into a beautiful tapestry.
-I highly recommend this book along with any of Francine Rivers' others, especially my favorite series "The Mark of the Lion."

 Reading the slight description blurb for this book does not even begin to touch on what all is inside.
 This Creative Madness Mama had the God-timing to accidentally pick this book up after a very frustrating disagreement with the Enginerd.
 This edition is a reprint with a gorgeous new cover (also just reprinted The Atonement Child).
 As a person that loves matching book spines, seeing these new ones makes me really happy.
 Now back to the book, Asking now memory does not even begin to recall what the argument was about, but fury would best describe emotions present.
 This book and its story is a God-send.
 Characters through out this book are found in two different settings, one is contemporary (although written for 1996, everything still works well and fits as if it were 2012) and the other is historical in the time of Oregon Trail and heading west.
 With a combination of view points from sidelines to inside emotions and even a journal readers are kept captive from page one.
 This reader was not even planning to read this one yet as it just arrived and is not quite scheduled, but upon picking it up it became an impossibility to put it down until the wee hours of the morning and sleep demanded it.
 Even at around five hundred pages, this was read pretty quickly.
 Into the heart, into the mind and soul this is a great read.
 I recommend it for anyone married or planning to get married.
 That's what this is about overall, marriage.
 Marriage between the love of your life and in the end the inclusion of God within that triune marriage.
 It's about a new marriage, an older marriage, a broken marriage, a fixed marriage and many things that influence a marriage in between.
 Filled with scripture and a friend, but not what some call overly preachy this book appeals.